Bifurcation values of families of real curves: The non-vanishing condition

 \subsection{Proof of Theorem \ref{t:main}, first part}

 The regular fibres of $F$ are 1-dimensional manifolds, hence every such fibre is a finite union of connected components.
 Each such component is either compact and thus diffeomorphic to a circle, or non-compact and thus diffeomorphic to the affine line $\bR$.
 Let us denote by $s(b)$ the number of compact components of the fibre $F^{-1}(b)$ and by $l(b)$ the number of non-compact components of this fibre.
-Let us note that this definitions make sense for a semi-algebraic space $X$; we shall occasionally use it in such a context in the proofs below.
+Let us note that these definitions make sense for a semi-algebraic set $X$; we shall occasionally use them in such a context in the proofs below.